sund0g/docker-tutorial/docker-and-kubernetes/complex/README.md

 	1. Create a **k8s** subdir in the **complex** dir
 	2. Create **client-deployment.yaml** in the **k8s** directory

-	> Review the contents of the **client-deployment.yaml** for details on how the deployment is configured.
+	> Review the contents of **client-deployment.yaml** for details on how the deployment is configured.

 #### Lessons 185 & 186